gov-ind/partial-json-parser/README.md

 # partial-json-parser
-Parse complete javascript objects from partial JSON strings.
+Parse complete JavaScript objects from partial JSON strings.

 # Description
 Incomplete JSON strings will be parsed to its nearest complete object.